microsoft/FluidFramework/build-tools/packages/build-infrastructure/README.md

 that are _versioned and released together_.
 Release groups are always a subset of a workspace, and must contain at least one package. **Release groups cannot span multiple workspaces.**

-Importantly, release groups are the unit of packages that are released and versions together.

 > [!IMPORTANT]
 > A workspace _must_ have at least one release group, and all packages must be a part of a release group.